lipemat/js-boilerplate/README.md

 * `cssTsFiles : {bool}` Enable auto generation of TypeScript definitions for CSS modules.

 ## Code Completion In PHPStorm
-Some `@types` have been specified in this library to assist with code completion and allow using the built-in TypeScript support.
+Some `@types` have been specified in this library to help with code completion and allow using the built-in TypeScript support.
 Unfortunately, some typescripts still send errors to PHPStorm like "Default export is not declared in an imported module".
 I've found that it's easier to just remove this warning by un-checking `Editor -> Inspections -> JavaScript -> General -> Validate Imports`. (this may not need to be un-checked if you enable the built-in TypeScript support).

 ## ESLint